-This has been reviewed on twenty seven occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
+This has been reviewed on twenty eight occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.

-The latest review on week beginning 5 April 2021 notes that following ongoing work by officers, the current position is that these interim charging arrangements need to remain in place to reflect that provision delivered by Derbyshire County Council or private and independent sector providers may not be fully operational or that a person's support requirements has changed.
+The latest review on week beginning 19 April 2021 notes that following ongoing work by officers, the current position is that these interim charging arrangements need to remain in place to reflect that provision delivered by Derbyshire County Council or private and independent sector providers may not be fully operational or that a person's support requirements have changed.
 We are continuing to issue payments to providers, for example for a day service as if the person is attending, however we are not charging the person as they have not attended.
 This means we are doing what we can to support providers whilst services remain closed or have limited operational activity due to social distancing requirements.
-This position continues to remain unchanged.